status-im/the-explainers/authors/swader/06-simulation/en_US/final.md

 ## Running the simulation

-The full process is still explained in the [original Nimbus for Newbies](https://our.status.im/nimbus-for-newbies/) post, but the TL;DR for getting the simulation up and running (after you've got a Nim environment set up) is:
+The full process is still explained in the [original Nimbus for Newbies](https://our.status.im/nimbus-for-newbies/) post, but the TL;DR for getting the simulation up and running is:

 ```bash
 git clone https://github.com/status-im/nimbus